 So allow plenty of time to arrive at the terminal, sort your tickets and make it to the departure point punctually.
 If you miss the bus you’ll be stuck, and almost certainly won’t get a refund.

-10. Be careful with your valuables
+10. Be careful with your valuables on overnight buses

 Crime on tourist bus routes is not uncommon.
 Despite what you hear about South America, you’re not likely to be held up by armed robbers, but it’s been known for petty criminals to sneak valuables away while tourists sleep.